Barbara Blondeau: Exhibitions

 Although Blondeau only had two solo exhibitions during her short career, she was a part twenty-five group shows, eleven after her death.
 Time-Life Books highlighted her pictures in two of their publications, Frontiers of Photography and The Print.
 Her work was also published in the magazines Camera, Popular Photography Annual, After Image and Camera Arts.
 She was a part of the group exhibitions Vision and Expression curated by Nathan Lyons at the George Eastman House and at the Museum of Modern Art, Spaces in 1969-1970 and The Multiple Image from Jul 15–Oct 5, 1993, two of which resulted in exhibition catalogues.
 Spaces was funded by the National Endowment for the Arts and was created by Aaron Siskind.
 The show featured other artists such as Ray Metzker, William Larson, Ken Josephson, John Wood, and Michael Bishop.
-Barbara Blondeau’s work was also included in the show, Taken By Design, which included works from the faulty and students of the Institute of Design.
+Barbara Blondeau's work was also included in the show, Taken By Design, which included works from the faulty and students of the Institute of Design.

-Barbara Blondeau’s first solo exhibition at the Laurence Miller Gallery was in 1984.
-It mainly focused on her time and motion panoramic prints that were created from 1968-1972.
+Barbara Blondeau's first solo exhibition at the Laurence Miller Gallery was in 1984.
+It mainly focused on her time and motion panoramic prints that were created from 1968 to 1972.
 Her second show at the Laurence Miller Gallery, Permutations, features her 1968-1972 time and motion panoramas, in addition to her 1970 street scenes printed as large positive images on orthochromatic film, her experimental nude studies, and her final work of the "Black Border Series" from 1974.
 In 2010, Laurence Miller Gallery re-hung the exhibition.
 Her work is archived in the Visual Studies Workshop in Rochester, New York and was commemorated with a memorial solo exhibition and correlating catalog at the Philadelphia College of Art Gallery, from December 4, 1975 - January 23, 1976.

 Her photographs are a part of the permanent collections at Center for Creative Photography, The Metropolitan Museum of Art, The National Gallery of Canada, Museum of Fine Arts in Houston, Philadelphia Museum of Art, The Rhode Island School of Design, the Museum of Modern Art and Colgate University.

 Death

-On Christmas Eve, 1974 Barbara Blondeau’s life was cut short by breast cancer.
-Barbara Blondeau first learned of her cancer in 1970.
+On Christmas Eve, 1974 Blondeau's died from breast cancer.
+Blondeau first learned of her cancer in 1970.
 An operation was performed to remove the cancer and it was believed to be successful.
 However, in 1973, the cancer returned.
 Further operations and chemotherapy failed to stop the spreading of the breast cancer.
 She deteriorated quickly and was soon unable to move on her own.
-In October 1974 Barbara Blondeau entered Philadelphia Hospital, less than three months later, on December 24, 1974, Barbara Blondeau passed away after battling cancer for four years.
+In October 1974 she entered Philadelphia Hospital for treatment.
+Less than three months later, on December 24, 1974, Blondeau died after battling cancer for four years.
 During her fight with breast cancer she had created many new works which reflected, and were greatly influenced by, both her struggle and the many events of her life.